 The basalt riprap-covered side slopes and apron showed no evidence of erosion, settling, slumping, or cracking.
-Standing water is occasionally observed in a portion of the south apron, but the area was dry during the inspection (PL-10).
+Standing water is occasionally observed in a portion of the south apron, but the area was dry during the inspection.
 This location is the topographic low spot along the base of the disposal cell, and stormwater runoff collects in this area.
-No significant changes in the potential desiccation crack and small rills at the base of the disposal cell were observed.
+Some rilling and erosion was observed near the base of the south side slope (PL-11) near aerial survey quality control monument QC-5.
 Inspectors will continue to monitor this area.
 No maintenance needs were identified.